RenderKit/embree/README.md

 Embree comes with a set of tutorials aimed at helping users understand how Embree can be used and extended.
 There is a very basic minimal that can be compiled as both C and C++, which should get new users started quickly.
-All other tutorials exist in an ISPC and C++ version to demonstrate the two versions of the API.
-Look for files named `tutorialname_device.ispc` for the ISPC implementation of the tutorial, and files named `tutorialname_device.cpp` for the single ray C++ version of the tutorial.
-To start the C++ version use the `tutorialname` executables, to start the ISPC version use the `tutorialname_ispc` executables.
+All other tutorials exist in an Intel® ISPC and C++ version to demonstrate the two versions of the API.
+Look for files named `tutorialname_device.ispc` for the Intel® ISPC implementation of the tutorial, and files named `tutorialname_device.cpp` for the single ray C++ version of the tutorial.
+To start the C++ version use the `tutorialname` executables, to start the Intel® ISPC version use the `tutorialname_ispc` executables.
 All tutorials can print available command line options using the `--help` command line parameter.